So Good (Eternal song): Music video

-The accompanying music video for "So Good" was directed by American director and editor Tim Royes.
-It was filmed at Times Square in New York City in July 1994 and features the group wearing matching all-white suits.
+The music video for "So Good" was directed by American director and editor Tim Royes for EMI London.
+Jannick Grossman directed photography on the shoot and Rudi Calagari produced the video for A&R Group.
+It features ambitious choreography on a NY rooftop with the group wearing matching all-white suits and was filmed at Times Square in New York City in July 1994.
+The video was released on 8 August 1994.